 Releases of hatchery fish are undertaken annually into the Cheakamus River by various organizations.
-Species that have been augmented include chinook, coho, pink, steelhead and chum.
+Species that have been augmented include Chinook, Coho, Pink, Steelhead and Chum.

-Due to observed losses of chinook adults following the caustic soda spill in 2005 (McCubbing et al. 2006), a hatchery enhancement program targeting Cheakamus River chinook was implemented in the fall of 2005.
+Due to observed losses of Chinook adults following the caustic soda spill in 2005 (McCubbing et al. 2006), a hatchery enhancement program targeting Cheakamus River Chinook was implemented in the fall of 2005.
 Chinook salmon adults are captured in the river and placed in Tenderfoot Hatchery (TH) where they are spawned and their progeny raised and released the following spring as young-of-the-year (YOY).
 These YOY are released to the Cheakamus mainstem at RK 12 to 15.
-This varies from hatchery practice prior to fall 2005 when all chinook brood collection and young release occurred in Howe Sound.
+This varies from hatchery practice prior to fall 2005 when all Chinook brood collection and young release occurred in Howe Sound.

 Coho 1+ smolts are released every spring directly from the hatchery into Tenderfoot Creek.
 These fish are marked with an adipose clip and can be easily identified.
-Commencing in 2007 additional unmarked coho smolts were also released at RK 12-15.
-As for chinook YOY, the upper river releases are being done to mitigate losses observed during the caustic soda spill in 2005 (McCubbing et al. 2006).
+Commencing in 2007 additional unmarked Coho smolts were also released at RK 12-15.
+As for Chinook YOY, the upper river releases are being done to mitigate losses observed during the caustic soda spill in 2005 (McCubbing et al. 2006).

-Generally RST operations were suspended for one to two days following coho and chinook hatchery releases, thus allowing the majority of the outmigrants to pass the RST site without the risk of capture.
+Generally RST operations were suspended for one to two days following Coho and Chinook hatchery releases, thus allowing the majority of the outmigrants to pass the RST site without the risk of capture.

-The NVOS and Tenderfoot Creek Hatchery release chum fry each spring.
+The NVOS and Tenderfoot Creek Hatchery release Chum fry each spring.
 Depending on release numbers, RST and/or side channel fyke net operations are suspended for one day to allow fish passage.
-This operational protocol has been established because hatchery chum fry cannot be differentiated from wild fry based on size or morphology and as chum fry migrate quite quickly (usually overnight) past the traps (C. Melville, pers. obs.).
-If trapping is not suspended chum fry catch for the day after the release is removed from the annual data set, thus eliminating these fish from being included in chum fry estimates.
+This operational protocol has been established because hatchery Chum fry cannot be differentiated from wild fry based on size or morphology and as Chum fry migrate quite quickly (usually overnight) past the traps (C. Melville, pers. obs.).
+If trapping was not suspended Chum fry catch for the day after the release is removed from the annual data set, thus eliminating these fish from being included in Chum fry estimates.

-Commencing in fall 2005 in response to the observed mortality of pinks during the 2005 caustic soda spill a hatchery enhancement program targeting Cheakamus River pinks was implemented.
-Pink salmon adults are captured at smolt trap Site 1 on NVOS side channel and placed in Tenderfoot Hatchery (TH) where they are spawned and their progeny released downstream of the RSTS the following spring as young-of-the-year (YOY).
+Commencing in fall 2005 in response to the observed mortality of Pinks during the 2005 caustic soda spill a hatchery enhancement program targeting Cheakamus River Pinks was implemented.
+Pink salmon adults are captured at the smolt trap Site 1 on NVOS side channel and placed in Tenderfoot Hatchery (TH) where they are spawned and their progeny released downstream of the RSTs the following spring as young-of-the-year (YOY).

-In 2007 & 2008 hatchery steelhead smolts were released into the Cheakamus River.
-As with the mainstem coho, chinook and pink releases, the steelhead hatchery program was implemented due to the steelhead mortality incurred in 2005 as a result of the caustic soda spill.
+In 2007 & 2008 hatchery Steelhead smolts were released into the Cheakamus River.
+As with the mainstem Coho, Chinook and Pink releases, the Steelhead hatchery program was implemented due to the Steelhead mortality incurred in 2005 as a result of the caustic soda spill.